Schoeps-style SDC Circuit Kit

 Compatibility

-SDC Microphone KitIf you are considering buying a cheap MXL donor mic in order to upgrade it with this circuit, you might instead consider purchasing our all-inclusive SDC microphone kit instead, as it is likely to be more cost-effective.
+SDC Microphone KitIf you are considering buying a cheap MXL donor mic in order to upgrade it with this circuit, we recommend our all-inclusive SDC microphone kit instead, as it delivers a much higher-quality result: superior capsule, superior metalwork, superior circuit.

 The circuit board is likely compatible with the MXL V67N, but we recommend checking the dimensions of your microphone's stock PCB.
 See the dimensions of our PCB below.